patrickbarroso/tablecert/README.md

 - Cross-validation is performed exclusively within the training split, following a multi-trial K-fold protocol.

----

-## License

-This project is intended for research and academic use.

 ## Reproducibility & Experimental Protocol

 This work follows a strictly controlled experimental protocol to ensure reproducibility,